Conflux-Chain/conflux-documentation/docs/espace/FAQs.md

 `js-conflux-sdk` is only used to develop DApp for Conflux Core, and it is not compatible with Ethereum or eSpace.

-## How to cross CFX between eSpace and Core Space?
+## How to bridge CFX between eSpace and Core Space?

 You can use [Confluxhub Space Bridge](https://confluxhub.io/espace-bridge/cross-space) to cross CFX between eSpace and Core Space.